Eburonia/Japanese-Restaurant-Shibuya/README.md

    * In the navigation bar, a link to the 'Reservation' page has been added.
    * In the 'About' section of the index page, a styled anchor link (looks like a button) has been added to directly send potential guests to the 'Reservations' page.
    * On the 'Reservation' page a clear form has been added with all the needed information to make a reservation at the restaurant.
+   * The 'About' section on the index page states to make a reservation with a link to the reservations page.

 7. As a first-time visitor of the website, I want to know on what day and at what time it is possible to visit the restaurant, so that I know when to make a reservation in case I want to visit the restaurant in the future.
    * On the index page of the restaurant, an 'Opening Hours' section has been added which indicates on what day and between what times the restaurant is opened.
-   * On the Reservation form on the 'Reservation' page, a pulldown menu where you can select your desired date and a pulldown menu where you can select a limited time when you can make a reservation have been added.
+   * On the reservation form on the 'Reservation' page, a drop-down menu where you can select your desired date and a drop-down menu where you can select the desired time when you can make a reservation have been added.

-8. As a first-time visitor of the website, I want to know what the methods of payments are, so that I know whether to bring cash or a credit card before visiting the restaurant in the future.
+8. As a first-time visitor of the website, I want to know what the methods of payment are, so that I know whether to bring cash or a credit card before visiting the restaurant in the future.
    * On the index page of the website, a 'Payment Methods' section has been added.
 It clearly states cash is accepted (Euro only).
-It also indicates icons of accepted credit cards and even a bitcoin cash icon has been added.
+It also indicates icons of accepted credit cards and even bitcoin cash is accepted.

 9. As a first-time visitor of the website, I want to know how and if I can get additional information about the restaurant in case it's not mentioned on the website.
-   * In the navbar, a link to the 'Contact' page has been added.
-On this page, a form has been added where you can include a message in case you want to ask a question or you want additional information about the restaurant.
+   * In the navigation bar, a link to the 'Contact' page has been added.
+On this page, a form has been added where you can send a message in case you want to ask a question or you want additional information about the restaurant.
-   * The 'Find us' section on the index page, also states the website's e-mail address and a telephone number.
+   * The 'Find us' section on the index page, also states the website's e-mail address and a phone number.

 #### Returning Restaurant Guest - Returning Visitor Goals
 1. As a returning visitor of the website, I want to know whether there are new items added to the menu in the recent weeks or months, so that I can decide whether I might order them next time when I visit the restaurant.
-   * On the menu, it is indicated which new menu items are added by adding next to the menu item's description 'new' with a red colour.
+   * On the 'Menu' page, it's indicated which new menu items are added by adding next to the description of these menu items 'new' with a red colour.
-   * Also at the bottom of the menu, it is clearly stated when the menu was updated for the last time.
+   * At the bottom of the menu, it's clearly stated when the menu was updated for the last time.

 2. As a returning visitor of the website, I want to know whether there is any important news or announcement about the restaurant without having to check the website regularly.
-   * On the index page a 'Mailing List' section has been added.
-Here interested visitors can add their e-mail address, so that they will receive the latest news and announcements about the restaurant in their e-mail box.
+   * On the index page, a 'Mailing List' section has been added.
+Here visitors who are interested can add their e-mail address, so that they will receive the latest news and announcements about the restaurant in their e-mail box.

-### Further Testing
-...

 <!-- Known Bugs -->
 <a id="bugs"></a>